piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 Parameters facilitates providing arguments to a chosen tag.
 They have a local scope, so parameters defined in the document will be only available in this document.
-To use a parameter as the tag argument you must surround the parameter with percent sings "%" for e.g. *%footheme.mobile.systems%*, just like in symfony yaml services.
+To use a parameter as the tag argument you must surround the parameter with percent sings "%" e.g. *%footheme.mobile.systems%*, just like in symfony yaml services.
 YamlFileLoader automatically will look for values of these parameters.

 ##### Constants

 Additionally I've provided support of constants.
 Like in the example above to call a constant you must only prepend it with the "const@".
 You can use a shortcut or a full qualified constant name as the constant value.
-As the shortcut I mean the notation "tag_type::constant" for eg. "jungi.mobile_devices::MOBILE".
+As the shortcut I mean the notation "tag_type::constant" e.g. "jungi.mobile_devices::MOBILE".
 This notation refers to a constant located in the tag.
-Naturally you can refer to a global constants for eg. "SOME_CONSTANT" and to constants located in classes like in the example above.
+Naturally you can refer to a global constants e.g. "SOME_CONSTANT" and to constants located in classes like in the example above.

 Final